beardofedu/gh-docs/README.md

 - Understand why you are documenting something
   - Creating content just to create content probably isn't helpful for your reader.
 Identify what problem the documentation is going to address.

-## Publishing Documentation

-- GitHub Pages
-- Read the Docs
-  - Eric: if you could provide a brief description of the process of getting documentation published on the RtDs platform here that would be awesome

 ## How to get community help with documentation?